Go to the top of this page

 Initiatives with Scheduled Airlines Association of Japan

 The Scheduled Airlines Association, an industry organization of Japanese domestic airline companies, is promoting industry-wide efforts to reduce CO2 emissions and introduce SAFs in cooperation with member companies.
-JAL's CEO, as a key organizational member, serves as a board member and chairman of this organization every other year, and leads the industry association's policies.
-In November 2021, when our CEO was serving as chairman, it declared "2050 Carbon Neutral" as an action goal for all member companies, and actively participates in various policy discussions and councils, such as the "Public-Private Council for the Promotion of SAF", and raise issues and make policy recommendations through the Scheduled Airlines Association.
+JAL's Group CEO, as a key organizational member, serves as a board member and chairman of this organization every other year, and leads the industry association's policies.
+In November 2021, when our Group CEO was serving as chairman, it declared "2050 Carbon Neutral" as an action goal for all member companies, and actively participates in various policy discussions and councils, such as the "Public-Private Council for the Promotion of SAF", and raise issues and make policy recommendations through the Scheduled Airlines Association.
 In addition, it is actively working toward the realization of a sustainable society by reducing of plastic and food waste, effectively using resources such as paperless operations, and not only by maintaining and strengthening our airline network, but also by making local contributions through promotional activities for regional and local products and cooperation in nature conservation, and DEI.

 Addressing misalignment